 Amir Khan vs Kell Brook: Where will Saturday’s grudge match be won and lost?

-Long-time rivals Amir Khan and Kell Brook will end years of back and forth trash-talking when they face each other in a much-anticipated grudge bout at a 149lb catchweight this weekend.
+Long-time rivals Amir Khan and Kell Brook will end years of back-and-forth trash-talking when they face each other in a much-anticipated grudge bout at a 149lbs catchweight this weekend.

 It is a case of better late than never for the two British fighters, whose contest in Manchester should still attract plenty of eyeballs not least because they seem evenly matched despite contrasting styles.